Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-Bose QuietComfort Wireless Headphones deliver premium active noise cancellation, up to 24 hours of battery life, and customizable sound via adjustable EQ.
-Designed for professionals and audiophiles alike, these over-ear headphones combine plush comfort with seamless multi-device Bluetooth connectivity and quick USB-C charging, making them the ultimate companion for work, travel, and immersive listening.
+Bose QuietComfort Wireless Headphones deliver premium active noise cancellation, 24-hour battery life, and customizable sound via adjustable EQ.
+Featuring 40mm dynamic drivers and multipoint Bluetooth, these over-ear headphones combine comfort and cutting-edge tech for immersive listening whether working, commuting, or relaxing.

 | ASIN | B0CCZC9J1V |